mattlong/hermes/README.md

 Hermes interprets some messages as commands:

-* `/mute` - Silences (and queues up) all chatroom activity until you unmute it so you can be distraction free.
+* `/mute` - Mutes the chatroom so you can be distraction free.
+All messages are queued up for you for whenever you unmute the chatroom.

-* `/unmute` - Receive aqueued messages.
+* `/unmute` - Unmutes the chatroom.
+Receive all messages that had been queued up for you while the chatroom was muted.

-* `/invite <handle>` - Invite new members to the chatroom. admins only
+* `/invite <handle>` - Invite new members to the chatroom.
+Available to admins only.

-* `/kick <handle>` - Invite new members to the chatroom. admins only.
+* `/kick <handle>` - Kick members from the chatroom.
+Available to admins only.

 * `/marco` - Not sure if you're still connected to the chatroom?
-Chatroom replies to you (and only you) with "polo"
+Chatroom replies to you (and only you) with "polo".

 ## Extensibility

-It's easy to extend the functionality chatroom.
-Extend the base chatroom class `hermes.Chatroom` to modify or add extra functionality.
-Then specify it as the `CLASS` of your chatrooms:
+You can extend the base chatroom class `hermes.Chatroom` to modify or add extra functionality.
+Then specify your creation as the `CLASS` of your chatrooms:

 	from hermes import run_server, Chatroom